graphix-asterixdb/graphix-asterixdb.github.io/docs/technical-reference/architecture.md

 ## Components of Graphix

-For the purpose of this discussion, we divide Graphix into three parts:
+For the purpose of this discussion, we divide Graphix into four parts:
 1. gSQL++ Query Parsing
 2. gSQL++ AST Rewriting
 3. Algebricks Plan Optimization
+4. Hyracks Job Execution

 With respect to query planning, Graphix / AsterixDB works with queries in four representations:
 1. As a string of tokens, which gets lexed and parsed into ...